Legal Structure Explainer

 Each asset (car or house) is purchased by a dedicated Special Purpose Vehicle (SPV) — a Private Limited Company incorporated under the Companies Act, 2013.
 The SPV is funded by our NBFC partner via an inter-company arrangement.

 The SPV leases the asset to the employer.
 The employer provides the asset to the employee as a perquisite under Section 17(2) of the Income Tax Act.
-At lease end, the SPV is dissolved under Section 455 — a standard voluntary strike-off procedure.
-On dissolution, the asset vests in the employee as sole shareholder.
+At lease end, the asset is returned to you through the applicable exit mechanism under the Companies Act.

 For professionals earning ₹30 Lakh+ per year, the home lease structure under IT Rules 2026 delivers the largest annual benefit.
-Here's why: the taxable perquisite for employer-provided housing is fixed at 10% of your basic salary — completely unchanged by the 2026 rules while car perquisites tripled.
-A ₹1 Crore home leased through your employer saves ₹2–4 Lakh per year in tax, and the property becomes yours at ₹1 when the SPV dissolves.
+Here's why: the taxable perquisite for employer-provided housing is the lower of the actual lease rent or 10% of your basic salary — completely unchanged by the 2026 rules while car perquisites tripled.
+A ₹1 Crore home leased through your employer saves ₹2–4 Lakh per year in tax, and the property becomes yours at lease end through the agreed mechanism.

 Example: ₹40L CTC, ₹16L basic salary, ₹1Cr home in Mumbai.
 Annual lease: ~₹8,40,000 (pre-tax deduction).
 Perquisite added back: ₹1,60,000 (10% of ₹16L basic).
 Net pre-tax benefit: ₹6,80,000.
 Tax saving at 34.32% marginal rate: ₹2,33,376/year.
 Over a 20-year lease: ₹46+ Lakhs total — and the property is yours at ₹1.